 Before the 2011 Commission proposal was drawn up, a broad consultation exercise took place with the Member States, other Union institutions and the public.
-Following the 2003 study, on 17 July 2006 the Commission published a Green Paper on conflict of laws in matters concerning matrimonial property regimes, including the question of jurisdiction and mutual recognition, that launched wide-ranging consultations on the subject.
+Following the 2003 study, on 17 July 2006 the Commission published a Green Paper on conflict of laws in matters concerning matrimonial property regimes, including the question of jurisdiction and mutual recognition10, and launched wide-ranging consultations on the subject.
 A group of experts, PRM/III, was set up by the Commission to draw up the proposal.
 The group was composed of experts representing the range of professions concerned and the different European legal traditions; it met five times between 2008 and 2010.
 The Commission also held a public hearing on 28 September 2009 involving some hundred participants.
-The debates confirmed the need for an EU instrument in this area that covered in particular applicable law, jurisdiction and the recognition and enforcement of decisions.
+The debates confirmed the need for an EU instrument for matrimonial property regimes that covered in particular applicable law, jurisdiction and the recognition and enforcement of decisions.
 A meeting with national experts was held on 23 March 2010 to discuss the thrust of the proposal being drafted.
-Finally, the Commission conducted a joint impact study on the proposals for regulations on the property consequences of registered partnerships and matrimonial property regimes.
+Finally, the Commission conducted a joint impact study on the proposals for regulations on matrimonial property regimes and the property consequences of registered partnerships.

-ASSER-UCL Consortium, Study in comparative law on the rules governing conflicts of jurisdiction and laws on matrimonial property regimes and the implementation for property issues of the separation of unmarried couples in the Member States.
+9 ASSER-UCL Consortium, Study in comparative law on the rules governing conflicts of jurisdiction and laws on matrimonial property regimes and the implementation for property issues of the separation of unmarried couples in the Member States.

-&lt;sup>10 See: http://europa.eu.int/comm/justice\home/doc\centre/civil/studies/doc\civil\studies\en.htm COM(2006) 400.
+10 See: http://europa.eu.int/comm/justice_home/doc_centre/civil/studies/doc_civil_studies_en.htm COM(2006) 400.

-The two new proposals regarding matrimonial property regimes and the property consequences of registered partnerships contain solutions similar to those presented in the 2011 proposals taking into account discussions in the Council and the European Parliament up to the end of 2015.
+The two new proposals regarding matrimonial property regimes and the property consequences of registered partnerships contain solutions similar to those presented in the 2011 proposals taking into account the discussions in the Council and the European Parliament up to the end of 2015.